Shuja-ud-din/Duck-OOP-Implementation/README.md

 # 🦆 Duck OOP Implementation

 This project demonstrates a simple implementation of Object-Oriented Programming (OOP) principles using a `Duck` class in C#.
 The `Duck` class includes methods for quacking, swimming, displaying, and flying.
+Different types of ducks are implemented using inheritance and behavior interfaces.

 ## 📂 Directory Structure